Man charged with murder in Christmas Eve road rage shooting

 No one else in the truck was injured.

-The arrest comes three days after police released surveillance video of an SUV they say was connected with the killing and sought help from the public.
-Homicide detectives were able to identify the dark blue GMC Envoy they were looking for, which police say is registered to a relative of Lewis’s.
+The arrest comes days after police released surveillance video on Tuesday of an SUV they say was connected with the killing and sought help from the public.
+The video showed the SUV on St. Barnabas Road near Branch Avenue stopped at a red light before driving out of camera view, moments after the shooting, police said.

+Homicide detectives were able to identify the dark blue GMC Envoy they were looking for, which police say is registered to a relative of Lewis.
 Police said detectives identified Lewis and learned that he had been arrested by Prince George’s police on St. Barnabas Road on Dec.
 27 and charged with being a felon in possession of a gun.

 The gun in that arrest was linked to the shooting of Kelly, police said.
 Detectives are still in search of the GMC Envoy, police said.